bmidi/newhaven.bike/cranksgiving_2023.md

 ## A Word

-Thank you to everyone at DESK CT.
 Thank you to all the volunteers that came out in 2021.

+Thank you to the volunteers and organizers at DESK CT.

 We would also like to remember, in loving memory, a volunteer and member of the volunteering community, Martin, and keep his family in our hearts this year.